-- Level 5 qualification in management or a related discipline - Foundation degree in management or related discipline - Bachelor degree in management or related discipline - Staff must hold or be working towards an Assessor qualification - Assessors working towards an appropriate qualification must ensure their decisions are countersigned by a suitably-qualified Assessor/Verifier.
+- Degree in Management or Leadership-related subject - MBA - BSc Business Management - Staff must hold or be working towards an assessor qualification.
+Assessors working towards an appropriate qualification must ensure their decisions are countersigned by a suitably-qualified assessor/verifier.

 Examples of work experience